mondem0/tank-test-2/README.md

      - Spawn glowing spheres and beams that reveal each waypoint in the computed path.
    - The trail updates every time the NPC recalculates its path, so you can visualize how it reacts to obstacles and player movement.

-5. **Cleanup (optional)**
+5. **Fine-tuning later**
-   - You can recolor or resize the visuals by editing the `PATH_VISUAL_COLOR`, beam width, or marker size constants near the top of the script.
+   - Update the attributes at any time to adjust the stalker's feel without editing the Script directly.
-   - To disable visuals entirely, remove the body of the `drawPath` function.
+   - To revert all settings, clear the attributes you added—the defaults defined in the script will take over automatically.

 ### Notes